skedgeme/wrecker/examples/Client.md

 testScript :: Int -> Recorder -> IO ()
 testScript port recorder = do
 ```
 Bootstrap the script and get all the URLs for the endpoints.
-Unpack `login`,
+Unpack
-`products` and `checkout` for use later down.
+`products`, `login` and `checkout` for use later down.

 ```haskell
   Root { products